YourService-Live & AdsNet-Work — Website Redirect-Causing JavaScript

 And as you can guess from the behaviour of the previous malware snippet, this on loads a JavaScript malware from a third-party domain yourservice dot live.

-Both end-up tirggering a malicious JavaScript redirect for the website-visitors landing them to rogue sites.
+Both end-up triggering a malicious JavaScript redirect for the website-visitors landing them to rogue sites.
 Not only that, when a user with administrative privileges tries to access the site, the script triggers creating a new user allowing privileged access to the site to the new illegitimate user.

 One of these scripts also ends up redirecting search-bots like Google etc. This eventually results in reindexing the site and a loss of search engine ranks thus website traffic.